-Martin Podskoch is an Award-Winning Author, recognized for his extensive work documenting the history of the Catskills, the Adirondack fire towers, and the Civilian Conservation Corps camps.
+Martin Podskoch Author, Historian and CT resident recognized for his extensive work documenting the history of the Catskills, the Adirondack fire towers, and the Civilian Conservation Corps camps.
 His first travel guide, "The Adirondack 102 Club: Your Passport & Guide to the North Country" has become the best-selling travel book in the Adirondacks.
 Podskoch will soon be releasing a second travel guide book called "The Connecticut 169 Club: Your Passport and Guide to Exploring CT."

 Martin Podskoch, a retired reading teacher from Delhi in the Catskills, became fascinated with fire towers when he hiked to a tower on Hunter Mountain in the Catskill Mountains in 1987.
 This resulted in his first book, Fire Towers of the Catskills: Their History and Lore (2000), which contains stories and pictures of the men and women who were observers and the forest rangers who supervised the towers.